 Rapid Product iteration

 We have embraced USA-based 3D-printing and laser cutting manufacturing techniques to keep development and production overhead low.
-While these manufacturing techniques don't scale to mass production particularly well, they do enable smaller production runs appropriate for our niche products.
-Without massive investments in injection mold tooling, we can continuously iterate our designs based on your feedback and enable better computing experiences.
+While these manufacturing techniques don't scale to mass production particularly well, they do enable smaller production runs suitable for our niche products.
+Without massive investments in injection mold tooling, we can continuously iterate our designs based on your feedback and enable better computing experiences that adapt to you, not the other way around.